 CRD has completed numerous ADU and DADU projects in Seattle, transforming properties into more functional and valuable spaces.
 These projects showcase the potential and versatility of these units, tailored to meet the unique needs of Seattle homeowners.
 Here are a few recent examples:

-In summary, while ADUs and DADUs offer similar benefits, such as increased living space and rental income potential, they differ in structure and privacy.
+In summary, while ADUs and DADUs offer similar benefits, such as increased living space and potential for rental income, they differ in structure and privacy.
 Simply put, ADUs are attached to the main house, whereas DADUs are standalone units.

 If you're considering adding an ADU or DADU to your Seattle property, CRD Design Build is here to help.
 Our team of experts can guide you through the process, ensuring your project meets all regulations and fulfills your vision.
 Contact us today to explore the possibilities and enhance your home with an ADU or DADU.